Skip to main content

 De-listing Sites

-Some site cleanups incorporate engineering or institutional controls.
-For example, after removal of some contaminated soil from a site, measures such as an engineered cap or a deed restriction may be required to ensure long-term protection of human health and the environment.
+Some site cleanups incorporated engineering or institutional controls.
+For example, after removal of some contaminated soil from a site, measures such as an engineered cap or a deed restriction could be required to ensure long-term protection of human health and the environment.
 By law, sites at which DEQ selects or approves such controls as part of a cleanup must remain on the CRL and Inventory, even where DEQ has made a no-further-action determination.

 Screenings and preliminary assessments